Belrouk/EdManSys/EdManSys-UI/README.md

-# EdManSys-UI
-Education Management System - UI module
+# EdManSys- UI module
-This is the layer that will be custom depending on different users or groups.
-Will connect the API layer and diplay the data returned to it from the API layer.
+This is the layer that can be customizable depending on user.
+Designed to only connect to API layer.